jekyll2014/rs232_monitor/README.md

 # rs232_monitor

+Project is not maintained any more due to a new project released instead: rs232_monitor2 (https://github.com/jekyll2014/rs232_monitor2)

 Collect COM ports (up to 4) data into 1 readable file for analyzing

 Software intended for support engineers who needs to collect several data flows into a timed database to analyse the process flow.